elueckel/Discovergy_Smartmeter/README_en.md

 This modules allows to download data from smartmeters connected to the the Discovergy Portal/System (incl. support for OEM versions like ComMetering).

 ## Konfiguration 1.01
-To use the modul an account with Discovergy (or OEM like ComMetering) is required next to a smartmeter connected to their portal.Based on the login information all conntected meters will be downloaded and readings will be made available.
+To use the modul an account with Discovergy (or OEM like ComMetering) is required next to a smartmeter connected to their portal.
+Based on the login information all conntected meters will be added and readings will be made available as outlined below in the version information.
-To analyze the downloaded data, it is required to turn on the archiving function within the created variables (Count for Consumption - others can be standard).
+To analyze the downloaded data, it is required to turn on the archiving function within the created variables (Count for Consumption - others can be Standard as the aggregetation type).
-The interval determins how often data should be downloaded.
+The interval determins how often data should be downloaded from the Discovergy Portal.

 ## Version 1.0 (14.06.2020)
 * Query Energy Smartmeters from vendors like EMH and ESY